Tweety-FER/in2ngPlayground/tutorial/angular/factories.md

 # Factories

-Angular factory is a component which generates a single object or function which can be used by any other component it is injected into.
+An Angular factory is a component which generates a single object or function which can be used by any other component it is injected into.
 It is implemented as a singleton, which means it is instantiated only once per application.
-It uses factory function to generate an object or function which represents the factory to the rest of the application.
+It uses a factory function to generate its output, and using the factory gives access to the return value of that function.

-### Factory that returns an object
+### Object Factory

-Here is an example of a simple factory:
+Here is an example of a simple factory that returns an object:

 ```javascript
 angular.module('tutorial')